zelo/linuxcnc-remora-ec500-rt1052-cfg/README.md

 # Bugs
-- sometimes NVMPG will select next axis, and selecting previous one doesn't work.
+- sometimes NVMPG will SELECT ON IT'S OWN next axis, and selecting previous one doesn't work.
 You have to manually cycle to previous exis by selecting next.

 # Troubleshooting